Chronology

 June 12, 1949

 Marries Isabel Sarisky (née Wilson b.
 July 26, 1921 in Van Wert, Ohio; d.
 Sept.
-25, 1980), assistant director at Ten-Thirty Gallery (1515 Euclid Avenue, Cleveland, OH), whom he meets through the O’Sickeys earlier that year.
+25, 1980), who worked at Ten-Thirty Gallery (1515 Euclid Avenue, Cleveland), whom he meets through the O’Sickeys earlier that year.
 She is recently divorced from prominent Cleveland artist Michael Sarisky (b.
 1906; d.
 January 12, 1974).
 Richard Gosminski takes over Isabel’s role as assistant director when she moves to Columbus and she begins to paint.
 Algesa O’Sickey steps down as director in December.

 Summer 1949